Ashutosh Pattnaik: Early life

 Ashutosh was born to Baijayantimala Mohanty and Prafulla Kumar Pattnaik in an Odia family from Puri, Odisha.
 He went to Biswambhar Bidyapitha, Puri and subsequently attended Intermediate Science at HDV Science College, Panaspada.
 Then he completed BCA in NICE under Sambalpur University and animation diploma at Pentasoft, Bhubaneswar.
 He is a student of cinematography at Biju Pattnaik Film and TV Institute, Cuttack, Odisha.

 Career

 2015

-He directed a short film A Race for Resistance on water scarcity.
-Then he directed a documentary Independence based upon people reviews and Khusi.
+He directed a short film, A Race for Resistance, on water scarcity.
+Then he directed the documentary Independence based on people reviews and Khusi.

 2016

-He directed his short add film The Butterfly in Odia language about girl child discrimination issue which was awarded 3rd Prize at Kallola Film Festival organised by Aaina organization with Unicef.
+He directed a short ad film, The Butterfly, in Odia language, about girl child discrimination issue.
+It was awarded 3rd Prize at the Kallola Film Festival organised by Aaina organization with Unicef.

-He set up a music production company Pattnaik Bros.
-He started his first professional work as a lyricist and producer in the album Eka Eka Jibanare in Odia language.
+He set up the music production company Pattnaik Bros.
+He started his first professional work as a lyricist and producer on the album Eka Eka Jibanare in Odia language.